Kitware/candela/app/resonantlab/README.md

 ## Guide to the server-side code

 ### Endpoints
-Resonant Laboratory introduces several endpoints for:
+Resonant Lab introduces several endpoints for:
-- supporting anonymous access to items (largely abstracted away from Resonant Laboratory; it shouldn't be hard to roll this into its own Girder plugin)
+- supporting anonymous access to items (largely abstracted away from Resonant Lab; it shouldn't be hard to roll this into its own Girder plugin)
 - setting up datasets and projects
 - inferring the schema of a dataset
 - calculating a histogram of all the attributes in a dataset in one pass